cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

     }
     foo.get()
     println("${sum}")
-    bar.get() // Because the thread is not unlocked, other threads waiting to obtain the current mutex will be blocked.
+    bar.get() // Because the thread did not unlock, other threads waiting to acquire the mutex will block indefinitely.
 }
 ```

-Error Example 2: Calling `unlock` without holding the lock in the current thread will throw an exception.
+Incorrect Example 2: Calling `unlock` without holding the lock in the current thread throws an exception.

 <!-- compile.error -->
 <!-- cfg="libcangjie-std-sync" -->